samuelburbulla/dune-mmesh/doc/concepts/moving.rst

 Moving Vertices
 ***************

-Dune-MMesh allows the movement of interface vertices (or all grid vertices) by a predescribed movement.
+Dune-MMesh allows the movement of interface vertices (or all grid vertices) by a pre-described movement.

 For this, we assume that movement is given by the shift of vertices.
 This movement can be performed by simply changing the coordinates of the vertices.